MicrosoftDocs/learn/learn-pr/student-evangelism/create-manipulate-tables-using-datascience-library/includes/14-iteration.md

-It is often the case in programming -- especially when dealing with randomness -- that we want to repeat a process multiple times.
+It is often the case in programming--especially when dealing with randomness--that we want to repeat a process multiple times.
 For example, recall the game of betting on one roll of a die with the following rules: